ruthalor/Shell-Script-For-AWS-IAM-Management/README.md

 I am making use of AWS CLI interface to deliver this project.

 Run the `aws configure list` command to ensure AWS CLI is properly configured and running on your server.
-The below result shout be your displayed result.
+The below result should be your displayed result.
 ![](./Images/02.png).

 Now moving on: